startuplcoud/infra-multi-account-region-startup-kit/README.md

         version: 3.7.3
 ```

-read the secrets.yaml with terragrunt
+decrypt the secrets.yaml with terragrunt
 ```hcl
 # database config read the password from local secrets
 locals {